moorepants/dissertation/eom.rst

    :width: 3.75in

    The bicycle in the nominal configuration.
-The rigid bodies are the frame/rider, C, rear wheel, D, fork/handlebar, E and front wheel, F. The geometric parameters are also shown.
+The rigid bodies are the rear frame, C, rear wheel, D, front frame, E and front wheel, F. The geometric parameters and important points are also shown.

-.. todo:: add the contact points on the diagram

 Generalized Coordinates
 -----------------------

-The bicycle is completely configured by eight generalized coordinates, :ref.
-Before time, there first was a Newtonian reference frame, of which all of this motion will occur.
-I chose the SAE vehicle dynamics coordinates standard as in [Meijaard2007]_ and all rotations are are defined as positive right-handed.
+The bicycle is completely configured in a Newtonian reference frame by eight generalized coordinates.
+I chose the SAE vehicle dynamics coordinates standard as in [Meijaard2007]_ [#]_ and all rotations are are defined as positive right-handed.
 I define rotation matrices such that:

 .. math::